Jiachenn99/brats-pretraining_jiachenn/README.md

 However if you are running locally with a CUDA-enabled device, use this command to run our configurations:
 ```
-$ python3 main.py -name albunet_4_channels_1 --num_channels 4 --seed 1
+$ python3 main.py -name albunet_4_channels_1 --batch_size 12 --num_channels 4 --seed 1
 ```

-When training is completed, the model produced will be saved to `brats-pretraining-jiachenn/models` with the name specified in the `-name` argument.
+When training is completed, the model produced will be saved to `brats-pretraining-jiachenn/saved_models` with the name specified in the `-name` argument.

 ## Producing segmentation output
 To produce the segmentation output, we require a crucial piece of information, the **model name**.
 We have **standardized the model name** for ease of reproducing our results, hence the commands below can be ran as it is.
 Test set predictions are saved to `segmentation_output/<model name>`.